James Urbaniak: Career

 In 2017, Urbaniak played Dr. Kincaid in the film Wonderstruck, directed by Todd Haynes.
 Also in 2017, he played the Maaldorian Doctor on the hit series Supergirl.

 In 2018, Urbaniak played the recurring role of Special Agent Owen Quinn on the CBS series Criminal Minds.

 In 2019, Urbaniak played Marcus Strang in the film Where'd You Go, Bernadette, written and directed by Richard Linklater.
 Also in 2019, he played the recurring role of Gavin Donahue on the Apple TV+ series For All Mankind.

 In 2020, Urbaniak played Professor Anthony in the film Tesla, opposite Ethan Hawke.
 Also in 2020, he played The Trinket Man on the Netflix series The Chilling Adventures of Sabrina.

 In 2021, Urbaniak played Bram in the film Things Heard & Seen, opposite Amanda Seyfried.
 Also in 2021, he appeared on the television shows Dickinson, 9-1-1: Lone Star, and as the Backstage Manager on The Morning Show.

 In 2022, Urbaniak played the Principal of Grand View High School in the film The Fabelmans, directed by Steven Spielberg.
 Also in 2022, he appeared on the television series Made for Love and appeared as Norm Wakely in an episode of the series Better Call Saul.

+In 2023, Urbaniak played Kurt Godel in the film Oppenheimer, directed by Christopher Nolan.
+The film won 7 Academy Awards, including Best Picture.

+In 2024, Urbaniak played the character Kirby in the independent film Breakup Season, alongside an ensemble cast which included Chandler Riggs, Samantha Isler, and Jacob Wysocki.
+Urbaniak won Best Actor at the Mystic Film Festival for his work on the film.